Emulation of stochastic simulators using generalized lambda models: Application examples

 \subsection{Effect of replications}

-As pointed in \Cref{rem:rep}, the proposed method can also work with data set containing replicates.
-The latter are treated as separate points in the ED.
+As pointed in \Cref{rem:rep}, the proposed method can also work with a data set containing replicates.
+The latter are simply treated as separate points in the ED.
 In this section, we analyze the effect of replications using the previous two analytical examples.
 To this end, we generate data by replicating $R\in\acc{5;10;25;50}$ for each set of input parameters in the ED.
-We keep the total number of simulations the same as non-replicated cases by reducing the size of ED accordingly.
+We keep the total number of simulations the same as nonreplicated cases by reducing the size of the ED accordingly.
 For instance, a data set of total $N=1{,}000$ model evaluations with 10 replications consists of 100 different sets of input parameters, each of which is simulated 10 times.

-For quantitative comparisons, we investigate a convergence study similar to \cref{sec:ex1,sec:ex2}: the total number of runs $N$ varies in $\acc{250;500;1{,}000;2{,}000;4{,}000}$, and each scenario is repeated 50 times.
+For quantitative comparisons, we investigate a convergence study similar to \Cref{sec:ex1,sec:ex2}: the total number of runs $N$ varies in $\acc{250;500;1{,}000;2{,}000;4{,}000}$, and each scenario is repeated 50 times.

 \Cref{fig:GBM_rep,fig:norm_rep} summarize the error defined in \cref{eq:Rlevel1} averaged over the 50 repetitions for each $R\in\acc{5;10;25;50}$.
-In the first example, replications does not have a strong effect for $R \in \acc{5;10;25}$.
-This is because the expansions for $\ve{\lambda}(\ve{x})$ contain a few terms.
-Therefore, as far as we have enough ED points, exploring the input space and performing replications bring similar improvements to the surrogate accuracy.
-However, large number of replications, i.e., $R=50$, gives too few ED points for small values of $N$, which yields GLaMs of poor performance.
+In the first example, replications do not have a strong effect for $R \in \acc{5;10;25}$.
+This is because the expansions for $\ve{\lambda}(\ve{x})$ contain only a few terms.
+Therefore, as long as we have enough ED points, exploring the input space and performing replications bring similar improvements to the surrogate accuracy.
+However, a large number of replications, i.e., $R=50$, gives too few ED points for small values of $N$, which yields GLaMs of poor performance.

 In the second example, we observe a clear negative effect of replications: for the same total amount of model runs, the surrogate quality deteriorates when increasing the number of replications / decreasing the size of the experimental design.

 In summary, homogeneous replications (i.e., those with the same number of replicates for each point of the experimental design) do not necessarily bring additional accuracy and may even lead to a ``waste'' of computational budget for the proposed GLaM method.
 Nevertheless, this does not imply that replications are always useless.
 On the one hand, for methods that explore the usage of replications, there is a trade-off between replications and exploration \cite{Binois2019}.
 On the other hand, an adaptive selection of different numbers of replications for each point in the experimental design could possibly improve the performance of the proposed method.
 However, unlike the heteroskedastic GP, GLaM not only estimates the mean and the variance but also produces the whole PDF.
 As a result, sequential design strategies for building GLaMs remain to be developed in future study and are outside the scope of the paper.